anyproto/anytype-heart/docs/proto.md

 <a name="anytype.Rpc.Wallet"></a>

 ### Rpc.Wallet
-Namespace, that agregates subtopics and actions, that relates to wallet.
+Namespace, that aggregates subtopics and actions, that relates to wallet.